patternfly/patternfly-elements/.changeset/little-dolls-draw.md

 "@patternfly/pfe-tabs": patch
 ---

-Removed imperative modification tabindex attribute
+Removed imperative modification of the tabindex attribute